 As with other field studies, artists worked in the environment, engaging with nature and the community to produce works that reflected their individual visions of this innovative urban landscape.
 The resulting art was exhibited in 2014, generating the desired public discussion about the future of urban design, as well as promoting a better understanding of how important sustainability will be in a growing Australian community.

-The ANU field studies program continues, albeit in a modified form that the reflects the economic realities of the modern tertiary sector, and John Reid, though now an emeritus fellow, maintains his enthusiasm for bringing an artistic perspective to complex social, scientific and technical issues.
+The ANU field studies programme continues, albeit in a modified form that the reflects the economic realities of the modern tertiary sector, and John Reid, though now an emeritus fellow, maintains his enthusiasm for bringing an artistic perspective to complex social, scientific and technical issues.

 As for me, a retired facilities manager who still sometimes forgets the importance of creating an emotional connection to the big issues facing organisations, he was (and continues to be) the voice on my shoulder reminding me that successes are built on committed communities.